 File your federal and state taxes using your social security number.
 Pay any money that you owe the government.
 While it is a misdemeanor to reside in the U.S. with an expired green card, the Internal Revenue Service is not affiliated with the Department of Homeland Security.
 Not paying taxes can impact your green card renewal, but you likely will not receive contact from the IRS, unless you prepare your taxes incorrectly.

 Organize all tax related information.
 Instead of requesting copies of your filing from the IRS, carefully store records of anything that you send to the federal and state government (if you must file a state income tax return).
-For example, if you are filing a 1040 electronically, print out copies of your submission along with confirmation that it was sent.
+For example, if you are filing a Form 1040 electronically, print out copies of your submission along with confirmation that it was sent.

 If you get arrested while your green card is expired and your taxes are unpaid, you strengthen the government’s case that you should be deported.
 You will have to surrender your green card, driver’s license, social security card, and return to your country of origin.

 There are several people with expired green cards that simply forgot the expiration date.
 You can avoid consequences of not renewing your green card by applying for U.S. citizenship.
 Once you become a naturalized citizen, you do not have to renew your status.

+- There are several people with expired green cards that simply forgot the expiration date.
+You can avoid consequences of not renewing your green card by applying for U.S. citizenship.
+Once you become a naturalized citizen, you do not have to renew your status.
 Also realize that many people who never had legal status (undocumented aliens), and thus, no valid social security number file taxes using an ITIN number.